-Influencer marketing is reshaping Southeast Asia’s ecommerce landscape, now driving 20 percent of all online sales and projected to reach $125 billion by 2027.
+Influencer marketing in Southeast Asia is transforming the region’s eCommerce landscape in 2025, now driving 20 percent of all online sales and projected to reach $125 billion by 2027.

 As social commerce evolves across YouTube, Facebook, and emerging platforms, brands need data-driven insights to stay competitive.
 The 2024 Southeast Asia eCommerce Influencer Marketing Report, a collaboration between impact.com and Cube Asia, reveals how shopping habits are transforming—and what this means for your marketing strategy.